Horse Name Print

 The gift catalogue at a major UK equestrian retailer (Harry Hall, Naylors, Equine Superstore) is mostly riding kit packaged as gifts: a Tommy Hilfiger Equestrian sweatshirt, a Charles Owen riding hat in a gift box, a pair of Roeckl gloves with a ribbon.
 Useful for the rider; impersonal for the horse.

 Personalised gifts answer a different question — what about the horse?
-A Pikeur jacket doesn't name the horse.
-A name print does.
+A name print, portrait canvas, or personalised mug names the specific horse.
 The two categories complement each other: most gift exchanges between equestrian families include both a riding-kit gift (functional) and a personalised gift (relational).
 We make the personalised half.

 Most universally suitable.
 A name print on coated silk paper fits a tack-room, kitchen, hallway, or office wall.
 Works for every type of equestrian gift recipient.
 See the full list above for the alternatives by use case.